mschlege1838/html-table-wrapper/examples/temperatures-custom/README.md

 };
 ```

 Finally, we declare a listener for the sort fields.
-Similar to `TemperatureCategoryListener`, it takes a backing [HTMLTableWrapper],
+Similar to `TemperatureCategoryListener`, it takes a backing [`HTMLTableWrapper`][HTMLTableWrapper],
 a set of relevant inputs, and the column index of the high and low temperature columns in the backing table.
 Also similar to
 `TemperatureCategoryListener`, the `init` and `dispose` functions add and remove (respectively) the listener for click events on relevant
 inputs.